dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T909: Accountability for crimes is crucial for justice.
+### T909: Criminals must be held accountable for their actions.

 |Support|
 |---|